sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 | `alt`             | Optional           | the altitude to be sent to the MLAT server in the form `alt=xx.xxxxx`.
 If omitted, the `ALT` / `READSB_ALT` parameter will be used.
 This is meant to be used in combination with `input_connect` for connecting to a remote Beast source and forward MLAT data to an MLAT server |
 | `extra-arguments` | Optional           | Any extra parameter you want to pass to the `mlat-client` program.
 Will be added verbatim to the command line |

 Note - the optional parameters can be given in any order.

+The `MLAT_USER` parameter is passed to the MLAT Client and server, and will show up as a "friendly" name on MLAT related stats at your MLAT aggregator.

 #### Configuring the built-in MLAT Hub